INeedTogepi/SG-Game-Tags/README.md

 ## Features
 - Shows "Trading Cards" tag if the game has trading cards.
 - Shows "Achievements" tag if the game has steam achievements.
-- Shows "Bundled" tag if the game is marked as bundled by SG.
+- Shows "Bundled" tag if the game is marked as bundled by SG. v3.1 above, mouse hover shows bundled date.
 - Shows "Hidden" tag if the game is in your SG filter list.
 - Shows "Wishlist" tag if the game is in your Steam wishlist.
 - Shows "Linux" and "Mac" if the game supports multi platform.